Central Communications Center

 A Map Dashboard is another new feature which provides the user with a snap-shot of critical data points at the county and statewide levels.
 Click on the map to view intake, disposition outcomes, civil citation use and race/ethnicity comparisons.
 A print-friendly version of this page is also available.

-Please use the guide linked below to familiarize yourself with the new Profile, and should you encounter any difficulties with the package or have questions about the data, please contact the authors of the report (Nathan Epps of the DJJ Bureau of Research & Planning generated the data for the report, and Mark Russell provided the technical expertise necessary to develop the Tableau interface).
+Please use the guide linked below to familiarize yourself with the new Profile, and should you encounter any difficulties with the package or have questions about the data, please contact the Bureau of Research and Planning.

 To get started with the new Profile, click on the button below, which will open a new window in your browser to the website where the Profile is hosted.
 You may find it useful to keep the user guide window open while finding your way around the new interface.

 © 2012 Florida Department of Juvenile Justice